Higher Genus Gromov-Witten Theory of C^n/Z_n I: Holomorphic Anomaly Equations: Introduction

-Studying higher genus Gromov-Witten theory of $K\mathbb{P}^{n-1}$ in detail and comparing its cohomological field theory structure to that of $\CnZn$ described in this paper, we obtain a crepant resolution correspondece for $K\mathbb{P}^{n-1}$ and $\CnZn$ in all genera \cite{gt2}.
+Studying higher genus Gromov-Witten theory of $K\mathbb{P}^{n-1}$ in detail and comparing its cohomological field theory structure to that of $\CnZn$ described in this paper, we obtain a crepant resolution correspondence for $K\mathbb{P}^{n-1}$ and $\CnZn$ in all genera \cite{gt2}.